-There is one fundamental difference between Interior Design and Interior Styling/Decorating.
-Interior Design is the design of the actual space i.e. where the walls, windows and doors will go.
-Interior Styling or Decorating is the embellishment, creating mood and style of the space with soft furnishings, curtains, carpet, tiles, furniture, colour and accessories.
+There is one fundamental difference between interior design and interior decoration.
+Interior design is the design of the actual space, i.e. including where the walls, windows and doors will go.
+Interior decorating is the embellishment, creating mood and style of the space with soft furnishings, curtains, carpet, tiles, furniture, colour and accessories.

 Yes.
-What we require you to do is complete our Recognition of Prior Learning (RPL) and / or Credit Transfer process.
+What we require you to do is undertake our Recognition of Prior Learning (RPL) and / or Credit Transfer process.
 This includes completing and submitting the relevant application form and supplying supporting documentation to indicate that you have already met the competencies through your previous studies and/or relevant work experience.

-Credit transfer is the awarding of competency to a student as a result of their having successfully completed that Unit of Competency (or its equivalent) either with iscd or another Registered Training Organisation within the previous 5 years.
+Credit Transfer is the awarding of competency to a student as a result of their having successfully completed that Unit of Competency (or its equivalent) either with iscd or another Registered Training Organisation within the previous 5 years.
 There is no cost associated with Credit Transfer.

 The Recognition of Prior Learning process allows students to be assessed against Units of Competency forming part of iscd’s accredited vocational qualifications.
 This assessment is based on other education and learning (formal and informal) and work experience.
 Where competency is awarded for a full subject, students will be exempt from studying or undertaking assessments in that subject.